 - Use your scan tool to activate the purge solenoid.
 You should hear a clicking from the solenoid when you do this.
 If you don’t hear a clicking, unplug the connector and check for moisture, corrosion, or other damage.

 - Turn on your ignition without starting your engine.
 Use a multimeter to test the voltage of the feed wire.
-If it checks out, use a jumper wire to manually ground the control.
+If it checks out, use a jumper wire to ground the control manually.
 If the purge solenoid clicks, you’ve isolated the problem to the control circuit.
-If the solenoid still fails to click, it is defective and needs to be replaced.
+If the solenoid still fails to click, it is defective and needs replacing.

 - Monitor the fuel tank pressure readings with an OBD2 scanner.
 A low fuel pressure likely indicates a vacuum leak.
 Inspect the fuel cap for damage, and make sure it’s screwed on properly.
 A high fuel pressure suggests a clog or stuck valve.
 Visually inspect the purge valve vent for blockages.